rayksm/2024RLFinal/README.md

-ABC\_RL
+2024RLFinal
 --------
 Reinforcement learning for logic synthesis.

-This is the source codes for our paper "Exploring Logic Optimizations with Reinforcement Learning and Graph Convolutional Network", published at 2nd ACM/IEEE Workshop on Machine Learning for CAD (MLCAD), Nov.
-2020.

-The authors include [Keren Zhu](https://krz.engineer), Mingjie Liu, Hao Chen, Zheng Zhao and David Z. Pan.
+This is the source codes for 2024 fall NTU RL course.
+Our group is "一塊陶土" The authors include [Keren Zhu](https://krz.engineer), Mingjie Liu, Hao Chen, Zheng Zhao and David Z. Pan.

 --------